truher/all25/doc/README.md

 # Team 100 Documentation Hub

-Welcome to Team 100's learning path!
+Welcome to [Team100](https://www.team100.org/)'s learning path!
 This is your starting point for learning robotics programming, from complete beginner to contributing team member.

 ## 🚀 Getting Started - Learning Path